 Wyoming does not levy an inheritance tax either.
 Be careful, though, because there is a chance that another state’s inheritance tax will apply to you if someone living in that state leaves you an inheritance.
 Pennsylvania, for example, has an inheritance tax that applies to all property left by residents of the state, even if the beneficiary does not live there.
 Check local laws if someone from another state leaves you an inheritance so you don’t end up missing a tax payment.

 Wyoming has no gift tax either.
-The federal gift tax has a $15,000 exemption per year per gift recipient.
-This means you can give up to $15,000 to an unlimited number of people each year with no gift tax implications.
-However, if you give more than $15,000 to a single person, then you must report that gift to the IRS.
-The amount exceeding the $15,000 exemption will count against your lifetime gift tax exemption of $11.18 million and your federal estate tax exemption.
+The federal gift tax has a $15,000 exemption per year per gift recipient in 2021, going up to $16,000 in 2022.
+This means you can give up to $16,000 to an unlimited number of people each year with no gift tax implications.
+However, if you give more than $16,000 to a single person, then you must report that gift to the IRS.
+The amount exceeding the $16,000 exemption will count against your lifetime gift tax exemption of $12.06 million and your federal estate tax exemption.

 Federal Estate Tax

 Wyoming doesn’t have an estate tax, but the federal estate tax may apply if your estate is large enough.
-The 2017 tax bill established an exemption of $11.18 million for 2018.
-The exemption level will increase to $11.40 million in 2019.
+The 2017 tax bill established an exemption of $11.70 million for deaths in 2021 and $12.06 million in 2022.
 The federal estate tax exemption is portable, meaning a married couple can apply both of their exemptions to their estate when the second spouse dies.
-With the right legal maneuvers, a couple can protect up to $22.36 million of their estate.
+With the right legal maneuvers, a couple can protect up to $24.06 million of their estate.

 Estates exceeding the exemption are subject to a progressive tax with a top rate of 40%.